AdobeDocs/support-resources.en/help/data-sheets/unified-holiday-readiness.md

 * Check your SPF/DKIM settings and ensure everything is still set up and working correctly.
 See the [Set up SPF and DKIM for your Email Deliverability](https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/email-marketing/deliverability/set-up-spf-and-dkim-for-your-email-deliverability) article for details.
 * Audit and clean your Marketo database by purging inactive/invalid records.
 This would increase the chances that your sends land in the inboxes of your most sales ready leads.
 See the [Marketo Database Health Check-up & How to Keep it Clean](https://nation.marketo.com/t5/champion-program-blogs/marketo-database-health-check-up-amp-how-to-keep-it-clean/ba-p/323563) article for details.
 * Confirm that your team members have the right permissions to perform tasks and prevent unintended access or changes to the emails.
-Whether you're making changes through [!UICONTROL Admin Settings] or through [!UICONTROL Admin Console], we've got you covered.
+Whether you're making changes through the **[!UICONTROL Admin]** or through the **[!UICONTROL Admin Console]**, we've got you covered.
 See the [Managing User Roles and Permissions](https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/administration/users-and-roles/managing-user-roles-and-permissions) article.
-* Review your Launchpad integrations to ensure correct authentication and resolve any potential errors before they're being used.
+* Review your Launchpad integrations to ensure correct authentication and resolve any potential errors before they are used.
 See the [Marketo Developer Guide: Authentication](https://experienceleague.adobe.com/en/docs/marketo-developer/marketo/rest/authentication) article.

 ### Best practices